DIVS Incident Position Description

 - Travel to and check in at assignment

-- Review Incident Action Plan (IAP) and obtain briefing, objectives, and intent from supervisor
+- Review IAP and obtain briefing, objectives, and intent from supervisor

 - Obtain briefing from previous shift DIVS as necessary.